Risk Assessment

 Engineering Controls

 - Install accidental restart prevention.
-[FED/OSHA: 1910.213(b)(3), CAL/OSHA: §2530.43]
+[FED/OSHA 1910.213(b)(3)[2], 1910.212(a)(1)[1] ; CAL/OSHA: §2530.43][3]

 - Install an ANSI-compliant emergency stop button.
-[CAL/OSHA §4001][NFPA 79]
+[CAL/OSHA §4001[4]; NFPA 79][5]

-- Ensure side guards must cover the spindle, nut and flange and 75% of the wheel diameter.
-[FED/OSHA 1910215(a)(2), CAL/OSHA §4237, §3577]
+- Ensure side guards cover the spindle, nut and flange and 75% of the wheel diameter.
+[FED/OSHA 1910.215(a)(2)[14], CAL/OSHA §4237[15], §3577][16]

 - Securely anchor the bench grinder.
 In the case of pedestal grinders, this includes anchoring the pedestal to the ground.
 [FED/OSHA 1910.212(b)[1], CAL/OSHA §3576][17]

-- (if dust is generated) Provide interlocked dust collectors or powered exhausts.
-[FED/OSHA 1910.94(b)(2), CAL/OSHA §5152]
+- (If dust is generated) Provide interlocked dust collectors or powered exhausts.
+[FED/OSHA 1910.94(b)(2)[7], CAL/OSHA §5152][8]

 Administrative Controls

-- Ensure tool rest and tongue guard meet spacing requirements before starting an operation.
-[FED/OSHA 1910.215, CAL/OSHA §3577]
+- Verify tool rest and tongue guard spacing before starting operations [FED/OSHA 1910.215[14], CAL/OSHA §3577].[16]

 - Ring test and visually inspect all grinding wheels before they are mounted.
 [FED/OSHA 1910.215[14], CAL/OSHA §3580][18]

 - Verify that the maximum RPM rating of each abrasive wheel meets or exceeds the grinder RPM.
-[FED/OSHA 1910.215(d)(1), CAL/OSHA §3583]
+[FED/OSHA 1910.215(d)(1)][14]

-- Use approved lockout/tagout means and procedures for all maintenance activities.
-[OSHA 1910.147, CAL/OSHA §3314]
+- Use approved lockout/tagout devices and procedures for all maintenance activities.
+[OSHA 1910.147[9], CAL/OSHA §3314][10]

 Personal Protective Equipment (PPE)